 - If the foreign APK is transferred during the inspection, your foreign report will remain valid.
 You will not receive a Dutch report.
 The RDW enters the date of expiry in the vehicle licence register.

 - If you have received the registration certificate from the RDW, you must have registration plates made by an approved registration plate manufacturer and take out third-party liability insurance (Wettelijke Aansprakelijkheid, WA) for the vehicle.
 You will automatically receive an invoice for the motor vehicle tax from the tax administration.

-- If you do not have a valid foreign APK report and have not had an APK test carried out at the RDW testing station, you must have one carried out by an RDW-approved garage as soon as you receive the registration card.
-If you do this at a later stage, you will be fined.
-The amount of the fine can be found in the fine database of the Public Prosecution Service (Openbaar Ministerie, OM).
+- If you don't have a valid foreign APK and you have not had an APK inspection done at the RDW inspection station either, you must have this inspection done by an RDW recognised garage immediately after receipt of the registration card.
+If you do this later, you will be fined.
+The amount of the fine can be found in the Boetebase van het Openbaar Ministerie (OM) (Fine database of the Public Prosecution Service).

 - You are at least 18 years old (16 years old in the case of mopeds) and are registered with the Personal Records Database (Basisregistratie Personen, BRP).
 If you wish to register the vehicle in the name of your company, your company is established in the Netherlands (legal entity) and is not a sole proprietorship.

 - You appear in person.

 The RDW does not look at the technical condition of vehicles imported from an EU Member State.
 However, if the vehicle clearly poses a risk to road safety, the RDW may decide that the registration certificate to be issued is to be declared immediately invalid.